mwelponer/cpp-pills/README.md

 }
 ```

-> so what *->* operator does is dereference that pointer into a reference type and then call its method or field
+So what *->* operator does is dereference that pointer into a reference type and then call its method or field.

-you can overload the -> operator in this way.
+You can overload the -> operator in this way.
 Let's create a scoped pointer  as an example

 ```c++